Before you continue, make sure you've provisioned an instance of SFTP Gateway, and logged in as the

 The next question relates to encryption at rest while being stored on S3.
 We recommend that you choose option

 Please select an option for Server Side Encryption.
 If you are not sure, we recommend that you choose option 1.
 Only choose option 4 if you are positive you do not want any encryption whatsoever.
-Refer to our wiki for more information - https://bitbucket.org/thorntechnologies/sftpgateway-public/wiki/SSE 1.
+Refer to our knowledge base for more information - http://help.thorntech.com/help/sftp-gateway-classic/sse 1.
 I want Amazon S3 to manage Server Side Encryption for me (SSE-S3).
 2. I have an AWS KMS Key ARN that I want to use for Server Side Encryption (SSE KMS) 3.
 I have a base64-encoded AES-256 encryption key string that I can copy and paste (SSE-C).
 4. I do not want to use server side encryption.
 5. Skip this and do not change anything.
-[1-5]: 1 Amazon S3-managed encyption keys (SSE-S3) will be used for server side encryption.
+[1-5]: Amazon S3-managed encryption keys (SSE-S3) will be used for server side encryption.

 Here are your options: